 Property Maintenance Code

 Harrison Township’s property maintenance code allows us to maintain property values and the appearance of our community by establishing minimum standards for the upkeep of businesses, houses, yards and vacant lots.
 The most common violations are junk cars, deteriorating roofs, trash and debris, and overgrown grass or weeds.
 The emphasis in enforcing the code is to work with the property owner to gain compliance.
-Three code enforcement officers share the responsibilities in this area.
+Two code enforcement officers share the responsibilities in this area.

 High Grass and Junk & Debris

 During the spring and summer months some properties in the township enter into a state of disrepair and need the township to step in and enforce our codes and regulations.
 For properties where there is grass higher than eight inches, the township has been given the authority to cut the high grass and subsequently bill the property owner for all costs associated with the grass cutting.
 However, there are legal steps the township is required by the State of Ohio to follow prior to going on private property in order to cut the grass.
 Also, because of the length of time it takes before the township can go onto private property and cut grass, it may appear a problem site is being ignored.
 Please understand we are following our legal requirements and are working as hard as possible to bring the problem properties into compliance.
-To report a suspected violation, or ask about a property listed on the summaries, please call the Development Department at 890-5611.
+To report a suspected violation, or ask about a property listed on the summaries, call the Development Department at 890-5611.